dauletle/confluence2eml/README.md

 ## How It Works

-1. **Content Extraction**: Uses `confluence-markdown-exporter` to fetch page content from Confluence API
+1. **Content Extraction**: Uses the Confluence REST API directly to fetch page content
 2. **Markdown Saving**: Saves the extracted Markdown content to a file
 3. **HTML Conversion**: Converts Markdown to HTML with proper formatting
 4. **HTML Sanitization**: Removes unsafe elements and ensures email compatibility